RayBB/openlibrary-nyt-bot/README.md

 * Missing reviewed books successfully imported: 1,435
 * Subject tag and link added to all books found in open library

+## Testing

+Checklist for bestsellers:
+- If no nyt subjects exist, add them ✅
+- If both nyt subjects exist, make no change ✅
+- If one nyt subject is missing, add the other - not yet

+Checklist for reviews:
+- If review doesn't exist, add it ✅
+- If review subject doesn't exist, add it ✅

-## Future Plans
+## Limitations

-1. Run the bestseller scraper then import that data once per week (preferably on wednesdays when list is released).
-I recommend scraping the last month just to double check if books may be importable at later times.
-2. For reviews... well there is no way to get all reviews.
+There is no way to get all reviews.
 But we can get reviews of bestsellers.
-So that will be made part of the scrape for bestsellers.

-## Testing

-Testing checklist for bestsellers:
-If no nyt subjects exist, add them ✅
-If both nyt subjects exist, make no change ✅
-If one nyt subject is missing, add the other - not yet

-Testing checklist for review bot:
-If review doesn't exist, add it ✅
-If review subject doesn't exist, add it ✅
+As such, reviews of books aren't on the bestseller list are not added by this bot.